dbursztynowski/5g-taskforce/open5gs/README.md

 Subsequent groups (bulks) of UEs can be created in the form of distinct Helm releases as shown below.

-- Note 1: More groups can be created in a similar way, but the total number of connected UEs must not exceed the number of UEs declared (populated) in Open5$GS core (20 if you used our template of container _populate_ shown in this [section](#modifications-in-mongodb-webui-and-populate-charts)).
+- Note 1: More groups can be created in a similar way, but the total number of connected UEs must not exceed the number of UEs declared (populated) in Open5$GS core (initially, there are 20 UEs if you used our template of container _populate_ shown in this [section](#modifications-in-mongodb-webui-and-populate-charts)).
-- Note 2: Remember that MSISDN of our UEs start from the value `0000000001`, and always keep track of the MSISDNs taken by existing UEs and free MSISDNs when the UEs get connected and disconnected from the network.
+- Note 2: Remember that the MSISDN numbers of our UEs start from the value `0000000001` and can take consecutive numbers.
+Always keep track of the MSISDN numbers occupied by existing UEs and remove the corresponding MSISDN numbers from this record when UEs are removed (disconnected) from the network.
+In this way you will always work with a continuous range of MSISDN numbers which will be easier to manage.
 ```
 $ helm install ueransim-ues-additional oci://registry-1.docker.io/gradiant/ueransim-ues \
   --set gnb.hostname=ueransim-gnb --set count=5 --set initialMSISDN="0000000005"